 -Will you be out on the water only for day trips?
 Or also anchor overnight?

 -If the weather takes a turn for the worse, are you close enough to cruise back into shore?
 Or will you have to anchor and ride out the storm?

 -If your boat has engine trouble, how far away is help and how long will it take for them to reach you?

 Many times when anchoring on the beach or sandbar, the holding power is reduced due to inconsistent firm ground.
 With water swirling around, and people, dogs, etc walking around, the bottom is constantly stirred up and not packed tightly.
-This can lead to less than stellar holding power, but many times this can be overcome by setting the anchor properly, and increasing the scope slightly.
+This can lead to less than ideal holding ground, but many times this can be overcome by setting the anchor manually by hand to see it is set properly, and increasing the scope.